Intestinal Rehabilitation & Transplantation

 We are committed to avoiding intestinal transplant if possible.
 Since the program began in 2003, about 90% of our patients have avoided transplant through intestinal rehabilitation.
 Of those patients, 95% no longer need feeding through a vein (total parenteral nutrition, or TPN).
 This spares them the cost and possible complications of TPN.

 When a child needs an intestinal transplant, our survival rate is well above the national average of 66% at three years.
-At that time, 100% of our transplant patients are still alive, and the new intestine is doing well (called graft survival).
-The national average is only about 59% for three-year graft survival.
+Learn more about our patient and graft survival rates.

 The Lurie Children’s Difference